KDE/documentation-docs-kdenlive-org/user_interface/menu/project_menu/generators.rst

 Used to create a clip with either a countdown timer or noise.

-This option is also available from the Add Clip icon in the Project Tree – see :ref:`clips`.
+This option is also available from the Add Clip icon in the Project Bin – see :ref:`clips`.